eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 A smart contract class definition must:

-- Be annotated by the [[eosio::contract]] attribute which tells the compiler it is a smart contract class; in the `hello.hpp` generated code the `CONTRACT` macro is used, which expands to `class [[eosio::contract]]` C++ code.
+- Be annotated by the [[eosio::contract]] attribute which tells the compiler it is a smart contract class; in the `hello.hpp` generated code the `CONTRACT` macro is used, which expands to `class [[eosio::contract]]` C++ code at compilation time.
 - Be derived from the `contract` class which provides basic smart contract functionality.
 - Define at least a public action function, in this case it has only one, the `hi` action.
-- Define a public action wrapper for each action defined.

 You will learn more about actions later.

 ### The hello.cpp File

-The `hello.cpp` is the C++ implementation file and it contains the `hello` smart contract C++ class implementation, that is, the implementation for every member function of the class.
+The `hello.cpp` is the C++ implementation file and it contains the `hello` smart contract C++ class implementation for every member function of the class.

 ## Actions

-An action is a method, defined and implemented by a smart contract class, that can be called by an authorized account to perform some specific task or operation on the blockchain.
-Actions can be called by other contracts or by external accounts with the EOS Chain API.
+An action is a method, defined and implemented by a smart contract class.
 Actions can have parameters and return values and their responsibility is to execute the business logic of the contract.
-For example, an action in a token contract might transfer tokens from one account to another or update the balances of multiple accounts.
+They can be called by other contracts or by external accounts with the EOS Chain API.
 Each action requires a specific level of authorization, which can be specified in the action's code.
 This ensures that only authorized accounts can execute specific actions.

 The `hello` smart contract class has only one action implemented by its `hi` public member function.